 He is also active in a number of national organizations and has delivered lectures on race, gender and sexuality at other universities nationally.
 He is excited about the possibilities the full realization of a Gender Equity Resource Center can bring to UC Berkeley.

 Director of Women's Resources, Sexual Harassment/Assault Resources

-cici has continued to be involved in the community.
-As a former runner for the Leukemia and Lymphoma Society, she raised funds to support research on blood-related cancers.
-She then coached for the Runbutans (fundraising effort for the Manilatown Heritage Foundation to rebuild the International Hotel housing for seniors) and the SLC Sole Team (fundraising effort for the Student Learning Center).
-She also serves on the board of the Prytanean Alumnae, Inc. As a Cal alum, cici enjoys talking with students about their paths and is excited about ways that GenEq impacts students' lives on campus and beyond.
+cici has continued to be involved in the community as a former runner for the Leukemia and Lymphoma Society, a coach for the Runbutans (fundraising effort for the Manilatown Heritage Foundation to rebuild the International Hotel housing for seniors) and the SLC Sole Team (fundraising effort for the Student Learning Center), and serves on the board of the Prytanean Alumnae, Inc. Outside of work, cici enjoys exploring grocery stores, sleeping, and has a deep appreciation for a variety of boba drinks and milk tea.

 Em Huang (they/them) has worked to advance queer and trans community, policy, and advocacy work through an intersectional lens as a higher education professional over the past six years.
 Their experiences as a queer, trans, and nonbinary East & Southeast Asian American have informed their passion for social justice education and advocacy, particularly focused on marginalized communities.